lisutek2100/lisutek2100/README.md

 ### A bit Open Source

-While working at previous companies,I identified the recurring need for
+While working at previous companies, I identified the recurring need for
 adjacent infrastructure and tooling.
 Common use cases are Monitoring, Observability and a VPN Bastion Host.
 The following modules leverage modern open source technology and provide